pourmalek/covir2/README.md

 (2) Strengths and limitations of models

 Any model has strengths and limitations that should be taken into consideration while examining the model’s results.
 Completely correct and completely wrong models are rare.
+Component studies' strengths and limitations are discussed in [Rapid review of COVID-19 epidemic estimation studies for Iran](https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-021-10183-3), and IHME model now explicitly estimates and adjusts for under-reporting of deaths and cases.
+[Estimation of total mortality due to COVID-19](http://www.healthdata.org/special-analysis/estimation-excess-mortality-due-covid-19-and-scalars-reported-covid-19-deaths)

+None of the studies account for variants and vaccines yet.
+IHME included variants and vaccines in their model a few times but later omitted them.

 ### Limitations